T0P0ICHH/Anti-NSFW/README.md

 > We are also looking for Android and Linux developers to help us make the project better!
 Do a pull request if you can help us
 ----
 ## Contributors: 2
-- [topoichh](https://github.com/topoichh) - Anti-NSFW Project Creator, Blocks the NSFW websites, created the [OG installer script](https://github.com/topoichh/Anti-NSFW/releases/tag/preview-v1.0).
+- [topoichh](https://github.com/topoichh) - Anti-NSFW Project Creator, Blocks the NSFW websites, created the [OG installer script](https://github.com/topoichh/Anti-NSFW/releases/tag/preview-v1.0), Website Developer.
 - [RD](https://github.com/RD-github31) - Re-coded the Windows Anti-NSFW Installer.
 Explained what is Anti-NSFW and how does it work.
 Made a tutorial on how to install Anti-NSFW on different OSes (Operating systems).
-(Will create Linux Installer soon.)
+(Will create Linux Installer soon.), Website Developer